flodlc/http-wizard/site/docs/recipes/server-usage.md

 # Usage on the server

 Http-wizard is made for Fastify but can be used with all node servers through custom adapters.
 On the server, http-wizard is mainly used to link the route validation schemas with the exported `Router` type.
-`Router` type is what allows the typesafety on the client side.

-basic example of route definition:
+### Basic example of route definition

 ```typescript title="basic route definition"
 // server/getUserById.ts